We all have something that makes us feel nervous or stressed. It could be heights, the thought of getting on a plane or spiders.

 - Play any music you’ll be having before the party to allow your pet to get used to the noise.

 - Assign a ‘safe zone’ for your pet, preferably in a room where they already spend a large amount of time.
+Once the party

-relaxed while they’re there.
-Once the party starts make it clear to your guests that this room is off-limits.
+starts make it clear to your guests that this room is off-limits.

-8. Destructive and problem behaviour
+Destructive or problem behaviour due to boredom

 - Give your cat plenty of toys to occupy them, and make time to play and interact with them.